oncokb/oncokb-annotator/README.md

 For HGVSp, the annotator takes alteration from the column HGVSp or Alteration
 For HGVSg, the annotator takes alteration from the column HGVSg or Alteration
 For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2

+### Annotate with different reference genomes (GRCh37, GRCh38)
+OncoKB MafAnnotator supports annotating the alteration with reference genome GRCh37 and GRCh38.

+The annotator will get the reference genome from MAF file column NCBI_Build or Reference_Genome.
+If there is no reference genome specified in the file, we will use the default reference genome through -r parameter.

+You can specify the default reference genome using -r parameter (This is only applicable to MafAnnotator.py).
+The acceptable values are GRCh37, GRCh38 (case in-sensitive).

+If both values are not specified, the annotator will use OncoKB default reference genome which is GRCh37.

 ## Levels of Evidence